• Skip to primary navigation

 How long will Krumkaker last?

 In the winter or in dry climates krumkaker will last for 2-3 weeks or even longer.
-However, if you are in a warm or humid climate the shelf life is significantly shorter at 2-3 days.
+However, if you are in a warm or humid climate the shelf life is significantly shorter, sometimes as short as 1 day.
 The humidity will soften the krumkaker fairly quickly changing the consistency from crispy and crunchy to soft.

 Why are my Krumkaker soft?